wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.3.8 =
+* Tweak: Lowering default performance settings for more reliability during cloning

 = 2.3.7 =
 * New: Increase cloning performance
 * New: Show admin notice if php version and wordpress version do not meet requirements.